-Alfie furrowed his eyebrows as he grabbed a croissant from the center of the table.
+Alfie furrowed his brow as he grabbed a croissant from the center of the table.
 "Why?"

-"Maybe she got eaten by zombies."
-Alfie suggested with his mouth full as he walked around the table with his arms extended out while making moaning sounds.
+"Maybe she got eaten by zombies," Alfie suggested with his mouth full.
+He walked around the table with his arms extended while making moaning sounds.